-Once your student has been accepted to study abroad and is preparing for the experience, we encourage you to discuss the pre-departure information they have learned during our comprehensive Pre-Departure Orientation as well as review of tasks and arrangements which must be completed.
-This includes travel arrangements, visas, health and safety issues, payments for the program and cultural awareness.
+- Pre-Departure Preparation: Once your student has been accepted to study abroad and is preparing for the experience, we encourage you to discuss the pre-departure information they have learned during our mandatory Pre-Departure Orientation session, as well as responsibilities and requirements prior to departure.
+This includes travel arrangements, visas, health and safety issues, payments for the program and cultural awareness and preparation.

-Rice University requires that each student participating on a Rice study abroad program maintain comprehensive health and accident insurance, including emergency travel insurance, during the entire duration of his/her study abroad program.
-Please review insurance coverage to determine your student is properly covered during the study abroad experience.
+- Health Insurance: Rice University requires that each student participating on a Rice study abroad program maintain comprehensive health and accident insurance, including emergency travel insurance, during the entire duration of his/her study abroad program.
+Please review insurance coverage to determine if your student is properly covered during the study abroad experience.

-Talk with your student and encourage them to obtain as much information about their host country prior to going abroad!
-Knowing as much as possible about the host country will greatly enhance your student’s study abroad experience, as well as helping you as a parent appreciate this opportunity for your student.
+- Research: Encourage your student to obtain as much information about the host country prior to going abroad.
+Knowing as much as possible about the host country will greatly enhance the study abroad experience and will help you appreciate this opportunity for your student.
 The "Once Accepted" section of our website offers additional information.

-- Be aware that your student may experience a cultural adjustment (sometimes referred to as “culture shock”).
-Students go through a wide range of excitement and emotions once they leave home and begin to adjust to a new location, culture, and possible foreign language.
-As a parent, you'll often be a long-distance sounding board as your student tries to make sense of their new surroundings.
+- Cultural Adjustment: Be aware that your student may experience a cultural adjustment (sometimes referred to as “culture shock”).
+Students go through a wide range of excitement and emotions once they leave home and begin to adjust to a new location, culture, and possibly a foreign language.
+As a parent or family member, you may often serve as a long-distance sounding board as your student tries to make sense of their new surroundings.
 Some students report experiencing confusion and a range of emotions while abroad, so you may receive an exuberant phone call one day and a very dejected email the next.
 Transitioning to a new way of life can be challenging and it takes a while to settle in and begin to put things in perspective.
-It is important for family and friends to recognize the normalcy of this struggle and to remain supportive as their child adjusts to the new culture.
-This adjustment is a major component of the learning and development your child will experience in his/her new country, and part of what will make their time abroad so interesting and rewarding.
-After some time, if you truly believe your student is having serious difficulty adapting to their new environment, encourage them to consult with an onsite program representative or Rice Study Abroad staff member.
+It is important for family and friends to recognize the normalcy of this struggle and to remain supportive as their student adjusts to the new culture.
+This adjustment is a major component of the learning and development your student will experience in the new country, and part of what will make the time abroad so interesting and rewarding.
+After some time, if you truly believe your student is having serious difficulty adapting to the new environment, encourage her/him to consult with an onsite program representative or Rice Study Abroad staff member.
 We will always be very willing to assist.
 Information about cultural adjustment is available in the Adjusting to a New Culture section on our website.

 - U.S. Department of State: Monitor online up to date information and advisories from the State Department's Bureau of Consular Affairs.

 - Incidents and Emergencies Abroad:

-- Should your student experience an unpleasant incident (displeasure with housing situation, theft, trouble with classes) while abroad their instinct will most likely lead them to call you no matter what time of day it is or their distance from home.
-If such an event occurs, please encourage your student to call the in country program contact regarding their concerns.
+- Should your student experience an unpleasant incident (displeasure with housing situation, theft, trouble with classes) while abroad, the first reaction may be to call you no matter what time of day or distance from home.
+If such an event occurs, please encourage your student to call the in-country program contact regarding any concerns.
 Most problems can be easily and quickly resolved when handled locally.
-Please remind your student to remain calm and to feel free to discuss the situation with their program contact as that is what they are there for.
+Please remind your student to remain calm and to feel free to discuss the situation with the program staff on-site.

-- Should your student experience an emergency abroad (bodily injury, victim of crime) please encourage them to contact the local authorities immediately.
-This call should be followed-up by a call to their local program contact.
-Their program contact will be able to assist them in seeking out any additional help or support the student may need in regard to their emergency situation (International SOS or U.S Embassy or Consulate).
+- Should your student experience an emergency abroad (bodily injury, victim of crime, etc.) please encourage her/him to contact the local authorities immediately.
+This call should be followed-up by a call to the local program staff.
+The program contact will be able to assist in obtaining any additional assistance or support necessary.

-Continue your enthusiasm for your son or daughter's experience in the months after he or she returns home.
+Continue your enthusiasm for your student's experience in the months after she/he returns home.
 Show interest in the photos, stories and memories to help keep the experience alive.
 Be aware that your student may experience a re-entry adjustment.

 Coming home can sometimes be just as challenging as adjusting to life overseas.
 This is particularly true for students who spend a semester or year abroad.
-It will take a bit of time to re-adjust.
 Your student will have grown personally and will not be the same child you said goodbye to at the airport.
-Your student may feel frustrated because he or she has experienced so much, but everything at home still feels exactly the same.
-Expect them to experience some level of personal confusion and a wide range of emotions.
-Be patient and allow your student time to share stories and memories from their time abroad.
-With time, often several months, they will eventually fall back into step with life in the US.
-You can be there to support your student during this time as well as helping your student integrate their international experience into their life back home in the U.S.
+Your student may feel frustrated because she/he has experienced so much, but everything at home still feels exactly the same.
+Expect some level of personal confusion and a wide range of emotions.
+Be patient and allow your student time to share stories and memories from the time abroad.
+With time - often several months - she/he will eventually fall back into step with life in the U.S. You can be there to support your student during this time, supporting integration of the international experience into life back home in the U.S.

 - Communicating with Strangers: An Introduction to Intercultural Communication by William B. Gudykunst and Young Yun Kim